 The following tables explain each of the sections in more detail.

 Or skip to:

 Bill of Lading: Shipment Details

-|Shipper||Name and contact details of seller (factory owner or supplier), unless a L/C specifies otherwise.|
+|Shipper||Name and contact details of the seller (factory owner or supplier), unless an L/C specifies otherwise.|

 |Notify Party||Name and contact details of any other party that should be notified, such as the destination customs broker or third party warehouse.|

 |Voyage Details||The port to port ocean leg.Carrier booking details, e.g. carrier name, vessel number, voyage number, and ports of loading/departure and discharge/entry.Place of receipt by the carrier, ie, the port where the shipment is handed over to the carrier.Place of delivery by carrier, ie, the port where the carrier hands over the shipment.|

 |Pickup Instructions||Place of the pickup, including country of origin.Forwarding agent contacts and references.Carrier pre-carriage (rail/barge) details – if applicable.Consolidation center details.|